itsChris/vue3-express-rest-sqlite-table-sample/README.md

 ## seed data to database

+basically seeding of the data is not needed since the employees.db already has 1000 records.
-to seed the data you can use https://sqlitebrowser.org/ and employee.sql .. the employee.sql is coming from https://www.mockaroo.com/
+To seed the data you can use https://sqlitebrowser.org/ and employee.sql .. the employee.sql is coming from https://www.mockaroo.com/

 ## fetch/read data from SQLite database using REST API and postman